-Domestic Partner - a person of the same or opposite sex with whom the Employee has established a Domestic Partnership.
+Domestic Partner - a person of the same or opposite sex with whom the Participant has established a Domestic Partnership.

-Domestic Partnership - a relationship between an Employee and one other person of the same or opposite sex.
+Domestic Partnership - a relationship between a Participant and one other person of the same or opposite sex.
 All of the following requirements apply to both persons: